oscarhermoso/terraform-provider-binarylane/docs/resources/server.md

 ### Required

 - `image` (String) The slug of the selected operating system.
+- `public_ipv4_count` (Number) The number of public IPv4 addresses to assign to the server.
+If this is not provided, the server will be created with the default number of public IPv4 addresses.
 - `region` (String) The slug of the selected region.
 - `size` (String) The slug of the selected size.